ropensci-archive/roweb2/content/blog/2018-03-16-thanking-reviewers-in-metadata.md

 What's that little `"rev"` that shows up, third from right?
 It's the official inclusion of "Reviewer" as an R package author role! 🎉

-These three-letter codes come from the [MARC (Machine-Readable Cataloging) terms] vocabulary, a standard set of authorship types originally created for some of the first computerized library systems.
+These three-letter codes come from the [MARC (Machine-Readable Cataloging) terms][marc] vocabulary, a standard set of authorship types originally created for some of the first computerized library systems.
 R uses these codes to distinguish between different types of package authors.
 You may be familiar with some of these terms that show up in `DESCRIPTION` files, like so:

 ```
 Authors@R: person("Scott", "Chamberlain", role = c("aut", "cre"),